-(2) The results of operations of the Company's Canadian operations are included in the loss from discontinued operations (see Note 4, "Discontinued Operations," to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K).
+(2) The results of operations of the Company's Canadian operations are included in the loss from discontinued operations, net of tax (see Note 4, "Discontinued Operations," to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K).
 The Company's Canadian operations were originally acquired by the Company as part of the World Color Press acquisition on July 2, 2010.
-On March 1, 2012, the Company completed the sale of its Canadian operations to Transcontinental resulting in a gain on disposal of discontinued operations (see Note 3 for a description of the business exchange transaction).
+On March 1, 2012, the Company completed the sale of its Canadian operations to Transcontinental resulting in a gain on disposal of discontinued operations, net of tax (see Note 3, "Acquisitions and Strategic Investments," to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K for a description of the business exchange transaction).